 Use zoom areas instead of topics to control the Prezi Next path

 Smart structures are organized in a hierarchy like an outline.
-Topics rest in the top level.
+Topics rest at the top level.
 Subtopics are positioned on the level beneath their topics.
-If the subtopics have sub-subtopics, they are positioned on the next level down.
+If the subtopics have sub-sub topics, they are positioned on the next level down.
 Prezi Next moves down the levels in sequence like an outline.
-It starts at the first topic level, moves down to the subtopics and sub-subtopics, then it returns to the top level where it can move to the next topic.
+It starts at the first topic level, moves down to the subtopics, and sub-sub topics, then it returns to the top level where it can move to the next topic.
 The unchangeable order of this hierarchy gives you no control over the Prezi Next path.
 But you can build your own Prezi Next path staying away from smart structures.
-Instead, use zoom animation control the prezi’s movement.
+Instead, use zoom animation controls the prezi’s movement.
 This gives you a Prezi Next path that is similar to the old Prezi Classic.

 A Stepping Stone Analogy